lakshaygauba/web-exam-neet/blog/2021-12-15-neet-subject-wise-preparation.md

 ### Organic Chemistry
 Some previous years’ questions of organic chemistry go well beyond NCERT text, so read up all the required material to solve those questions too.
 You should be confident with the mechanism of all those organic reactions whose mechanisms [NCERT textbooks](https://amzn.to/3IR2dIz) mention.
 You can practice organic chemistry questions from [previous years’ JEE Mains papers](https://amzn.to/3GNE1oD) and if you are confident enough and have sufficient time, you can also go for [previous years’ JEE Advanced questions](https://amzn.to/31QIqsp).
 I also practiced a few chapters from [MS Chouhan (Basic edition)](https://amzn.to/3GNPcO6).

 I also read very few portions of [Solomons’ international edition](https://amzn.to/3EX9PqX) for conceptual clarity.
+Also if you wish to, you can read Reactions, Rearrangements and Reagents by SN Sanyal for better understanding of reaction mechanisms.
+I myself went through the whole book once or twice.
 For physical chemistry, conceptual clarity is essential.
 Also, sufficient practice makes it even better.
-So, I advise using the [Physical Chemistry book by Mr. Narendra Avasthi](https://amzn.to/3dVd8mx) by Balaji Publications.
+So, I advise using the [Physical Chemistry book by Mr. Narendra Avasthi for JEE(I tried the JEE one following my teacher's recommendation so I don't really know how good the NEET one is)](https://amzn.to/3dVd8mx) by Balaji Publications.
 You can also practice using [previous years’ JEE Mains questions](https://amzn.to/3GNE1oD).

 For inorganic chemistry, solving [previous years’ NEET questions](https://amzn.to/31Wf4IU) and being well-versed with the content in [NCERT textbooks](https://amzn.to/3IR2dIz) is sufficient.
 Use mnemonics to memorise elements of various groups and certain trends in periodic tables.